ico-ono/ceysson/wp-content/plugins/meta-box/readme.txt

 1. Post Taxonomy Fields

 == Changelog ==

+= 4.11 =

+* Code architecture update:
+    * Add `object_id` property to the meta box object.
+Used to connect the meta box to the post object.
+Not heavily used yet.
+    * Add RWMB_Meta_Box_Registry and RWMB_Field_Registry to store all registered meta boxes and fields.
+Used to future access these objects.
+Use internally only.
+3rd-party code should not use it as it's still experimental and can change in the future.
+    * Deprecated RWMB_Core::get_meta_boxes() due to the meta box registry above.
+This function was made for internally use only.
+3rd-party code should not rely on it.
+    * Add magic method __get to the meta box object to quick access to meta box configuration.
+* UI update:
+    * Make the field label bold (similar to WordPress settings page).
+    * Increase margin between fields and change color for remove clone button (also reduce minus size)
+    * Remove style for checkbox (default is good).
+    * Improve styles for checkbox/radio list
+    * A little smaller padding for select box.
+Also remove default size for select[multiple]
+    * Add a little space between the map canvas and the "Find Address" button
+* Media fields:
+    * Media field update: Hidden field for media fields now no longer disabled.
+If media field js not loaded properly, code will default to hidden field and process accordingly.
+Issue #1088.
+    * Better and simpler way to handle HTML file upload using `media_handle_upload` function.
+    * Rewrite JS for "file", simpler and modular.
+Also fix bug when add/remove items that doesn't toggle the Add more link correctly.
+    * Improve JS code for media field, using MediaList instead of item views (Backbone JS code).
+    * Add support for image sizes in image_advanced and image_upload.
+Default is thumbnail.
+Fixes #425.
+* Clone:
+    * Add new parameter `add_button` for the add new clone button text.
+Better than use filter.
+    * Fix position for remove clone button in RTL languages
+    * Update margin between clones and set clone placeholder = outer height of the cloned element.
+* Scripts and styles:
+    * Check condition for enqueueing scripts & styles only in the admin.
+    * Update the time picker library to the latest version (1.6.3) to supports "select" control for time picker.
+[See demo](http://trentrichardson.com/examples/timepicker/#slider_examples).
+    * Better dependencies for date picker CSS, autocomplete field.
+* Other improvements:
+    * Remove the static helper class because of a bad OOP code.
+    * Fix get plugin URL symlink when plugin is put in a theme and symlinked.
+Props @tutv95.
+    * Add support for "region" in the map field to limit autocomplete from wrong entries (to help preventing from entering wrong address or country).
+See https://developers.google.com/maps/documentation/geocoding/intro#RegionCodes

+= 4.10.4 =
+* Improvement: Add support for validate user edit and term edit forms (requires MB Term Meta or MB User Meta extension).
+* Improvement: Add new parameter `label_description` for fields to display a description below field label (name).
+* Improvement: Add support for edit custom fields in the media modal.
+Requires `post_type` set to `attachment` and `media_modal` set to true.
+[See demo](https://github.com/rilwis/meta-box/blob/master/demo/media-modal.php).
+* Improvement: For WPML users: Add support to hide fields in "Do not translate" mode and disable editing fields in "Copy" mode.
+* Fix: Users can't select same images for 2 different `image_advanced` fields.
+* Fix: `max_status` doesn't work.

+= 4.10.3 =
+* Fix: `force_delete` causes files to be deleted even when set to `false`.
+* Fix: `max_file_uploads` not working.

+= 4.10.2 =
+* Improvement: Add `max_file_size` to upload fields (`File_Upload`, `Image_Upload`, `Plupload_Image`).
+* Improvement: Add support for attributes for file input.
+* Improvement: Update Polish translation.
+* Improvement: Add translation support for Key and Value strings (@prop saqibsarwar).
+* Fix: Shorter width of email field vs. other fields (@prop saqibsarwar).
+* Fix: Fix cloneable datetime field with timestamp=true.
+* Fix: Remove margin bottom in select_advanced options.
+* Fix: Showing the correct selected value for select_advanced field when the option value contains '&' character.
+* Fix: Fix default values not working with taxonomy and taxonomy_advanced fields.

+= 4.10.1 =
+* Fix: Fix `image_upload` and `plupload_image` field when select images to upload.

+= 4.10 =
+* Improvement: Add `video` field type which allows users to upload or select video from the Media Library.
+See [demo](https://github.com/rilwis/meta-box/blob/master/demo/video.php).
+* Improvement: Update Turkish.
+Prop Emre Tuna <tunaemre@windowslive.com>.
+* Improvement: Use WP 4.6 date picker localization instead of JS localized file to reduce plugin size.
+* Improvement: Refactor the media fields for better performance.
+Add `change` event for item list when add, remove or reset.
+* Fix: `taxonomy_advanced` field now can be cloned.
+* Fix: Make localize_script works with WP 4.1.

+= 4.9.8 =
+* Fix: Quick fix for enqueueing validation script

+= 4.9.7 =
+* Improvement: Re-add change event on media fields to make Conditional Logic extension works with media fields.
+* Improvement: Add `rwmb_choice_label`, `rwmv_{$field_type}_choice_label` and `rwmb_{field_id}_choice_label` filters for post, user, taxonomy fields, allowing users to customize the labels of choice fields.
+* Improvement: Change coding styles to follow WordPress Coding Standards.
+* Various improvements to reduce duplicated code.
+* Fix: Map field now works in the frontend.
+* Fix: `std` now works for taxonomy fields.

+= 4.9.6 =
+* Fix: Wrong CSS selector when cloning wysiwyg field
+* Fix: Remove preview for oembed field when cloning
+* Fix: 'std' for taxonomy field now works

+= 4.9.5 =
+* Fix: Quick fix for wrong field wrapper class which causes color field to render incorrectly

+= 4.9.4 =
+* Fix: Quick fix for cloning bug

+= 4.9.3 =
+* Fix: Quick fix saving datetime field

+= 4.9.2 =
+* Fix: Quick fix validation

+= 4.9.1 =
+* Fix: Quick fix for `rwmb_meta()` to be better backward compatible

+= 4.9 =
+* Improvement: Update Chinese language.
+Add Chinese Taiwan.
+* Improvement: Add support for Google Maps API key.
+Default API key is added, however users should replace it with their own key.
+* Improvement: Add additional methods for jQuery validation module which makes it understand HTML5 "pattern" attribute.
+* Improvement: Fully WPML compatibility (supported by WPML team)
+* Improvement: Add placeholders for `key_value` field
+* Fix: Toggle remove clone buttons for nested groups.
+* Fix: Error on date field, not save
+* Fix: Add fix for date/datetime when both inline and timestamp used
+* Fix: Set default language for date/time picker.
+* Fix: rwmb_meta for images returns incorrect width/height
+* Fix: PHP warning when uploading files in Settings Pages extension.
+* Fix: Blank space in the footer when using plupload_image.
+* Fix: Cloning wysiwyg when deleting the 1st clone

 = 4.8.7 =
 * Improvement: Refactor the code to reduce the complexity in the fields' inheritance